TechByTheNerd/techbythenerd.github.io/_posts/2022-12-04-expanding-disk-volumes-on-ubuntu.md

 ```fstab
 /dev/sdb    /var/www/html   ext4    defaults    0 1
 ```

+> NOTE: You can put a file system directly on a device, without creating partitions first.
+{: .prompt-info }

 Later, when you run low on disk space, you can go back into ProxMox and under Disk Action, you can Resize the disk: